tharuntadisetty04/genlock/README.md

 ```
 npm run build
 ```
-- Then the dist folder will be created which is used for the following steps/
+- Then the dist folder will be created which is used for the following steps:
 - Open your browser and go to manage extensions in settings.
 - By default developer mode will be *Off* in your browser now turn it *On*.
 - Now click on *Load unpacked* button to load the extension.